My Little Pony: A New Generation

-Originally set to be released theatrically by Paramount Pictures, the film was instead released in most countries on Netflix on September 24, 2021, due to the COVID-19 pandemic, while still being theatrically released in several Asian countries.
+It had its world premiere at the Toronto International Film Festival on September 8, 2021.
+Originally set to be released theatrically by Paramount Pictures, but due to the COVID-19 pandemic, the film was instead released in most countries on Netflix on September 24, 2021, while still being theatrically released in several Asian countries.
 The film received mostly positive reviews from critics for its message, though its pacing and writing received some criticism, and was the most-viewed film on Netflix in October 2021.

-A tie-in video game titled My Little Pony: A Maretime Bay Adventure was released for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One on May 27, 2022, and for Google Stadia on June 28, 2022.
-A follow-up television series, My Little Pony: Make Your Mark, is currently in production by Atomic Cartoons and Entertainment One, and debuted on Netflix on May 26, 2022.
-A singalong version of the film was released on Netflix on July 18, 2022.
+A follow-up television series, My Little Pony: Make Your Mark, premiered through Netflix in May 2022, while a sing-along version of the film was released on July 18, 2022.